ollien/git-difftool.chocmixin/README.md

 Git-difftool.chocmixin
 ======================

-A chocolat mixin for git difftool
+A chocolat mixin that can launch git difftool to display the differences in the repo from the previous commit.